Pope reverses Benedict, reimposes restrictions on Latin Mass | Law-Order

 Francis issued a new law requiring individual bishops to approve celebrations of the old Mass, also called the Tridentine Mass, and requiring newly ordained priests to receive explicit permission to celebrate it from their bishops in consultation with the Vatican.

+Under the new law, bishops must also determine if the current groups of faithful attached to the old Mass accept Vatican II, , which allowed for Mass to be celebrated in the vernacular rather than Latin.
+Bishops are no longer allowed to authorize the formation of any new pro-Latin Mass groups.

-The move is likely to create an uproar among traditionalists already opposed to Francis' more progressive bent and still nostalgic for Benedict's doctrinaire papacy.
+The move will create an uproar among traditionalists already opposed to Francis' more progressive bent and still nostalgic for Benedict's doctrinaire papacy.

+Francis said he was taking action to promote unity and heal divisions within the church that had grown since Benedict's 2007 document, Summorum Pontificum, relaxed the restrictions on celebrating the old Mass.

+Benedict took action in a bid to reach out to a breakaway, schismatic group that celebrates the Latin Mass, the Society of St. Pius X, and which had split from Rome over the modernizing reforms of Vatican II.
+But Francis said Benedict's effort to foster unity had essentially backfired.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)